west757/PayLES/README.md

 - go through other les variables and see if they apply
 - YTD rows (tsp, gross, entitlements, deductions)
 - add comments
+- alphabetize resources and add stars for top ones
+- recommendations like paying state income tax, not being fully vested in tsp

 long-term:
 - create leave calculator